📝 Team & numbers · ⏱️ 4 min read

 Measure together with your team

 Don't rely only on your own measurements.
 Have different team members prepare the same portion and weigh the result.
-You'll be amazed at the differences.
+You'll be shocked at the differences.

 Ask about hidden costs

 Your team sees things you miss.
+This is one of the most common blind spots in kitchen management—assuming your calculations capture everything.
 Ask specifically about:

 • Which ingredients go in the trash more often than you think?